 - Project organizers (CNDP) are not affiliated with any political party or advocacy campaign(s) or organizations.

-Data Privacy: Individuals who submit a form will have their information pseudonymized and thirty participants will be randomly selected and stratified to include a broadly representative mix of residents in terms of age cohort, educational attainment, employment status, homeowner / renter status, gender, party affiliation, and race.
-Information submitted by respondents through this form will be collected, managed, and stored by CNDP and will not be shared with any third party.
+Data Privacy: Individuals who submitted a form had their information pseudonymized and thirty participants have been randomly selected and stratified to include a broadly representative mix of residents in terms of age cohort, educational attainment, employment status, homeowner / renter status, gender, party affiliation, and race.
+Information submitted by respondents through this form has been collected, managed, and stored by CNDP and will not be shared with any third party.
 The City of Culver City will not collect, retain, or access respondent personal information collected by CNDP.
 Personal information shared with CNDP will remain confidential and not publicly disclosed.
 The aggregate demographic composition of the Civic Assembly participants will be included in the Participant Report but will not include any personally identifiable information.

 Participant Selection

-Individuals who submit an expression of interest form will be added to an applicant pool.
-A panel of thirty Assembly participants will be randomly selected and demographically stratified via lottery.
-Those selected via lottery will be invited to join the Assembly along with up to six alternate participants.
+Individuals who submitted an expression of interest form were added to an applicant pool.
+A panel of thirty Assembly participants has been randomly selected and demographically stratified via lottery.
+Those selected via lottery have been invited to join the Assembly along with up to six alternate participants.

 Project Background